AdobeDocs/campaign-classic.en/help/campaign/using/controlling-costs.md

 >[!NOTE]
 >
->Cost categories and structures are presented in [Create a service provider and its cost categories](../../campaign/using/providers--stocks-and-budgets.md#creating-a-service-provider-and-its-cost-categories).
+>Cost categories and structures are presented in [Creating a service provider and its cost categories](../../campaign/using/providers--stocks-and-budgets.md#creating-a-service-provider-and-its-cost-categories).

 ## Cost commitment, calculation and charging {#cost-commitment--calculation-and-charging}